 Like humans, the excretory system is vital for chickens too.
 In a chicken’s body, its kidneys have three lobes.
 These lobes are located under their lungs.
 As birds do not have a urinary bladder, their pee is non-water soluble uric acid.
 If you have observed your chicken’s poop, their “pee” is the white paste and some liquid that’s excreted out as they release their waste.

 The kidneys are quite the crucial characters when it comes to excretion.
-And so, their job is to filter the chicken’s urine.
+And their job is to filter the chicken’s urine.
 Afterward, they use the ureters as passageways as they send the urine to the cloaca.
-What is the cloaca?
-The cloaca is where you can find the genital, intestinal, and urinary tract.

-The cloaca is an integral part of a chicken’s body.
-It is where they expel their wastes, feces, and eggs too.
-The cloaca is seldom seen because of its location on the chicken’s body.
+The cloaca is where they expel their wastes, feces, and eggs.
 It is located on the rear of the body and under the tail base.
 It is also surrounded or covered with feathers located on the extreme lower abdomen.
-The slit or the opening is often termed as the vent.
+The cloaca isn’t easily visible due to its location on the chicken’s body.
+(The slit or the opening is often termed as the vent.)

 The cloaca is the overall opening wherein wastes are released.
 In simpler words, while other creatures have allocated openings for the eggs, solid, and liquid wastes, chickens have a single vent for all those functions instead.
-It is inside the cloaca where the folds are separated and divided.
-The organization is neat, and it goes depending on the parts that need to be used.
+Inside the cloaca, different sections are neatly organized, each serving its specific function.

 Since they do not have a bladder for their urine, a unique process is called reverse peristalsis.
 This process is the rerouting of the chicken’s urine into their large intestines.

-This way, when the urine is in the large intestines, the body absorbs all the excess water from it.
+Thus, when urine reaches the large intestines, the body absorbs its excess water.
 And so, the urine is reduced to a white paste of uric acid.
 The glob of white paste now exits with the feces, and so is the reason you find white paste with your chickens’ feces.

 How Often Do Chickens Pee and Poo?